-It's On Us: A campaign to address sexual assault awareness with year-round events at all campuses, in collaboration with Student Life, Deans Office, Access and other

-Academic units within the college.
+It's On Us: A campaign to address sexual assault awareness with year-round events at all campuses, in collaboration with Student Life, Deans Office, Access and other Academic units within the college.

-MDC SHARK Violence Prevention Training: Online training which provides new employees and students a comprehensive training experience regarding on-going prevention and awareness on sexual violence, stalking, dating violence and domestic violence.
+MDC SHARK Violence Prevention Online Training: The training which provides new employees and students a comprehensive training experience regarding on-going prevention and awareness on sexual violence, stalking, dating violence and domestic violence.

-MDC SHARK Initiative: In Spring of 2020, the Office of Sexual Violence prevention will implement the MDC SHARK Initiative to coordinate training and events focused on preventing and intervening in instances of sexual violence.
-The Initiative, organized around the principles of safety, humility, action, respect, and kindness, will include in-person sexual violence prevention training, social media messaging and material development to promote bystander intervention and awareness.
-Training topics include healthy relationships, gender norms, and an introduction to gender-based violence as well as the option for tailored trainings related sexual violence, stalking, dating violence and domestic violence.
+MDC SHARK Initiative: In Spring of 2020, the Office of Sexual Violence Prevention implemented the MDC SHARK Initiative to coordinate training and events fo-cused on preventing and intervening in instances of sex-ual violence.
+The Initiative, organized around the prin-ciples of safety, humility, action, respect, and kindness, will include in-person sexual violence prevention train-ing, social media messaging and material development to promote bystander intervention and awareness.
+Train-ing topics include healthy relationships, gender norms, and an introduction to gender-based violence as well as the option for tailored trainings related sexual violence, stalking, dating violence and domestic violence.